 - 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager. - Other portable electrical equipment as used by residents in communal areas is also subject to periodic PAT testing. - 5) The fixed electrical installation shall be tested every 5 years.
-The date of the last test was 19/02/25.
+This information is held by the Estate Services Manager - Other portable electrical equipment as used by residents in communal areas is also subject to periodic PAT testing. - 5) The fixed electrical installation shall be tested every 5 years.
+EICR has been carried out on the 11/08/2025.

-- 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the inhouse Gas Team. - 8) All Residents service cupboards on each floor are housed behind a FD30s fire rated doors.
+- 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+This cyclical contract is managed by the inhouse Gas Team. - 7) There is exposed 1.5mm electrical cable within the electrical cupboard wall, the ends off the cables have been snipped off exposing the copper, cannot be sure if these are made safe.
+Email has been sent to electrical team regarding the issue.

+8) All Residents service cupboards on each floor are housed behind a FD30s fire rated doors.
 All cupboards are free from any combustibles.

 9) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This contract is managed by the in-house Gas team.
-Gas supply to this premises is internal.
+Gas supply to these premises is external.